How to Find and Fix Thin Content to Boost Engagement?

 [1] Reduced search rankings

 Google’s algorithms are designed to prioritize good quality, informative content.
-Thin content signals to search engines that your website may not be a reliable source of information.
+Even answer engines like Claude and AI Overviews cite asnwers that are deep and well-strcutured.
+Thin content signals to search and answer engines like ChatGPT that your website may not be a reliable source of information.
 This can cause your pages to drop in search results.

 [2] Increase in bounce rates